jasonad123/ja-eleven-fern/src/projects/swiftdialog-edr-alerts.md

 **swiftDialog**

-[swiftDialog](https://github.com/swiftDialog/swiftDialog), or just Dialog, is an amazing notification tool that no Mac admin should be without
+[swiftDialog](https://github.com/swiftDialog/swiftDialog), or just Dialog, is an amazing notification tool that no Mac admin should be without.

 **Crowdstrike**